GrownPlanet/flyingfish/readme.md

 # Flying fish
-A simple programming language written in c.
+A simple, badly written and terribly optimized programming language written in c.

 ## Building and running
-To build this program you will need a c compiler (gcc is used in the makefile but you can use another if you want to) and make, no external libraries are needed.\
+To build this program you will need a c compiler (gcc is specefied in build.bat but you can use another compiler if you want to) and cmake, no external libraries are needed.\
-To build: `./build.sh` on linux or `.\build.bat` on windows, you may need to change the compiler specefied in the bat file on windows\
+To build: `./build.sh` on linux (and macos, has not been verified yet) and `.\build.bat` on windows or use cmake in your prefered way\
 To run the compiler:\
-`{executable} [compile or c] INPUT`, the executable can be found in `build/` and the test program is `testprogram.ff`\
+`{executable} [compile or c] [input file]`, the executable can be found in `build/` and the test program is `testprogram.ff`\
-`{executable} [run or r] BYTECODE`, this will run the compiled bytecode
+`{executable} [run or r] [compiled bytecode]`, this will run the compiled bytecode

 ## File structure
 - /src